jishmachiraykal/Embedded-Linux-Using-Beaglebone-Black/Intro: BBB_board_and_SOC/README.md

 * Baud Rate option in serial port setup ex: Bps/Par/Bits       : 115200 8N1 means baud rate is 115200, No parity and stop bit is 1

 * save as dfl option in minicom sets the default value so that we need not to configure evrytime the same data

+* After opening the minicom, run ifconfig to get the interfaces and check the IP address of USB0 or any port connected.
+Try to ping the IP address from another host terminal, n/w should be reachable

+* ssh to target using ssh -l debian IP_address

 * BBB comes with debian flavor of Linux OS.